Nikamma: Plot

 On the other hand, Avni earns the enmity of MLA Vikramjeet Bisht, who runs a taxi service called Super.
 He floods the roads with his cabs to expand his business.
 When the bus service association raises an objection, he sets fire to one of the buses, killing 40 people.
-Avni takes action against Vikramjit and seizes his illegal cabs, which enrages Vikramjit and goes to RTO office to kill her.
+Avni takes action against Vikramjeet and seizes his illegal cabs.
+This enrages Vikramjeet, who goes to the RTO office to kill her.
 At the same moment, Adi (who has learnt Avni's sacrifices for his sake) thrashes him in public and warns him.
 Soon, Nikki's father denies Avni's marriage proposal of Adi and Nikki due to Adi's enmity to Vikramjeet.
-Avni takes Adi to Vikramjeet's house and makes him apologise to Vikramjeet for his action.
+Avni takes Adi to Vikramjeet's house and makes him apologise to Vikramjeet for his actions.
 But, Adi and Vikramjeet agree to bet on Avni's life without letting anyone know about this.
-Vikram challenges Adi that he will get Avni killed within six days.
-Vikramjeet plans various strategies to murder Avni, but Adi intelligently rescues her.
+Vikramjeet challenges Adi that he will get Avni killed within six days, and plans various strategies to murder her, only for Adi to intelligently save her each time.
 Vikramjeet secretly invites Raman in Dhamli to stop Adi from sending Avni to Banglore.
-The next day after their second marriage anniversary celebration, Avni goes missing.
-Meanwhile, Vikramjeet secretly Kidnaps Raman and hides him in one of his four cabs which Avni seized.
-Adi rushes to Vikramjeet's house to ask Avni's whereabouts but to his surprise Vikramjeet himself is unaware of Avni's missing.
-Surprising everyone, Avni in police uniform comes along with a police force.
-Actually, Avni is an IPS officer who is assigned on a secret mission to collect proof against Vikramjeet for his misdeeds.
-They already collected the footage of Vikramjeet killing a retired major which can be used against him in court and the reason of his suspension from upcoming MLA election.
-Soon, the video is spread into the media.
-Unable to accept his defeat, Vikramjeet shoots himself revealing Raman's Kidnap but doesn't say where he is captivated as he thinks losing Raman will be Adi and Avni's biggest loss and his biggest victory.
-Soon, he is taken to the hospital but is shifted to coma.
+The next day, after their second marriage anniversary celebration, Avni goes missing.
+Meanwhile, Vikramjeet secretly kidnaps and hides Raman in one of his four cabs which Avni seized.
+Adi rushes to Vikramjeet's house to ask Avni's whereabouts but to his surprise Vikramjeet himself is unaware that Avni's missing.
+Surprising everyone, Avni arrives in a police uniform along with a police force.
+It is revealed that Avni is an IPS officer who is assigned a secret mission to collect proof against Vikramjeet for his misdeeds.
+They had already collected the footage of Vikramjeet killing a retired major which can be used against him in court and as the reason of his suspension from the upcoming MLA election.
+Soon, the video is spread to the media.
+Unable to accept his defeat, Vikramjeet shoots himself revealing Raman's kidnapping but doesn't say where he is held captive, since he thinks losing Raman will be Adi and Avni's biggest loss and his biggest victory.
+Soon, he is taken to the hospital but is shifted to the coma ward.
 Adi finally figures out Raman's location and saves him with the help of Avni.
 Adi and Nikki get reunited.
-At the end credit, the whole family is enjoying and laughing at Adi as Avni again refuses to replace Adi to a maid to do house chores.
+During the end credits, the whole family is enjoying and laughing at Adi as Avni again refuses to replace Adi with a maid to do house chores.
 A mid-credit scene shows Vikramjeet's eyes opening up as the screen cuts to black.